Home > Motors

 What color lenses should I get?

-Most drivers prefer a neutral-colored lens that is either grey or copper-toned.
+Most drivers prefer a neutral-colored lens that is either gray or copper-toned.
 Neutral lenses enhance your vision without altering the colors that you see.
 Depending on the light conditions, you may want lighter or darker lenses to filter the appropriate amount of light.

 Do polarized lenses eliminate glare?